cathydutton/cathydutton.github.io/_drafts/2017-03-08-The-great-css-myth.md

 ---
-title: Myths of CSS
+title: CSS Myths
 author: Cathy Dutton
 layout: post
 date:   2017-03-08
 ---

-## Heading two

-I love CSS, and .....
+CSS is often seen as the simplest of the front end technologies, if ever CSS goes wrong on a project or becomes a problem it is the fault of the language itself as apposed to the fault of the people who wrote it.
+How can something so simple have been written wrongly?

 ## CSS is not broken
+CSS is not broken despite numerous tweets and articles to the contrary

+## CSS is not broken

-CSS is not broken, it works exactly as intended, you just need to utalise it properly.....
+CSS is not broken, it works exactly as intended, you just need to utilise it properly.....

 ### CSS is easy